mafranklin/mfranklin-website/_posts/2021-02-01-the-south-african-connection.md

 > 9. **Will** - No testament
 > 10. **Property** - 200 pound sterling policy # 13812 dated 2 Oct 1890 in South African Mutual Life Assurance society
 > 11. **Estate above 25 pounds** - above 25 pounds
-> 12. **Names of children (majors or not)** -
+> 12. **Names of children (majors or not)**
->     Hans Guido born 27 April 1888
+>     1. Hans Guido born 27 April 1888
->     Agnes Matilda born 9 Oct 1890
+>     2. Agnes Matilda born 9 Oct 1890
->     Johanna Marie born 7 June 1892
+>     3. Johanna Marie born 7 June 1892
+>
 > *signed* Johannesburg 20th April 1893
 > Matilda Carst---

 *Kindly translated for me by Dennis Maeder*

-I have not been able to find any record of the cause of his death, but the £200 sterling life insurance policy (equivalent to £25,000 in today's money, would have been a significant safety net for his family.
+I have not been able to find any record of the cause of his death, but the £200 sterling life insurance policy (equivalent to £25,000 in today's money), would have been a significant safety net for his family.
 Almost immediately after the death of her husband, Matilda returned to England pregnant with Christina Julia.

 ## Family and return to England